smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/profile_test.md

 # WASP - Using Profiles

-Finally, let's look at the most complex scenario, where we will be using a `VirtualUser` to represent a user, and a `Gun` to represent some background load.
-Also, we will use a new load segment type, one that varies over time.
+In this section, we’ll explore the most complex scenario: using a `VirtualUser` to represent a user and a `Gun` to generate background load.
+We’ll also introduce a new load segment type that varies over time.

-In order to bind together different `Generators` (like a `Gun` or a `VirtualUser`) we will use a `Profile`.
-You can think of it as a highest-level abstraction that fully describes the load profile.
+To bind together different `Generators` (such as a `Gun` or a `VirtualUser`), we’ll use a `Profile`.
+Think of it as the highest-level abstraction that fully describes the load profile.

+### `Gun` and `VirtualUser`

-We will skip defining both the `Gun` and the `VirtualUser` as they are identical to the previous examples.
-Well, almost.
-For the `VU` we will use a handy wrapper for sending `Response` back to the channel.
+We’ll skip defining both the `Gun` and the `VirtualUser`, as they are nearly identical to previous examples.
+However, for the `VirtualUser`, we’ll use a handy wrapper for sending `Response` back to the channel.
 See if you can spot it:

 ```go
 // represents user login
 func (m *VirtualUser) requestOne(l *wasp.Generator) {